jangari/REDCap_Announcements/README.md

 This module can be installed from the REDCap Repo, or from GitHub.

-To enable announcements to appear in a project context, the module must be enabled on all projects.
+**Important:** To enable announcements to appear in a project context (where 'Project' is checked for 'Scope'), the module must be enabled on all projects in the system-wide configuration.
+It should also be hidden from regular users' view by checking the _Hide this module from non-admins in the list of enabled modules on each project_ option.

 ## Configuration

 ### The Announcements Project

 The module fetches announcement details from records in a designated REDCap project (specified in the module configuration).
 This project should be built from the Project XML file supplied in this repository ([here](assets/Announcements_project_template.xml)).
 The project's data dictionary contains two instruments - "Categories" and "Announcements" - and two arms - "Categories" and "Announcements", so the single project can manage both announcements and the categories they fall within.

+Further instructions on creating and setting up the Announcements project can be found from the 'Announcements Setup' page that this module adds to the Control Center External Module pages section. **Important:** The Announcements project must be built correctly, and in particular, the Dynamic SQL field that is used to populate a drop-down list of categories, must be configured by an administrator, since it cannot be automatically populated from the data dictionary.

 ### Categories